No Mercy (2008): Aftermath

 The feud between Triple H and Jeff Hardy continued to Cyber Sunday.
 After a fan vote made Hardy the number one contender, Triple H retained the WWE Championship against him at Cyber Sunday.
 Hardy remained in the title picture, and eventually won the championship at Armageddon.

 The Undertaker and Big Show feud continued to Cyber Sunday and Survivor Series.
 At Cyber Sunday, The Undertaker defeated Big Show in a Last Man Standing match; the stipulation had been chosen by the fans.
-At Survivor Series, Undertaker defeated Big Show in a casket match.
+At Survivor Series, The Undertaker defeated Big Show in a casket match.

 Batista faced Chris Jericho for the World Heavyweight Championship at Cyber Sunday with the fans voting for Stone Cold Steve Austin as the special guest referee in the match.
 Eight days later at the 800th episode of Raw, Jericho regained the title after defeating Batista in a Steel Cage match.

 In 2009, No Mercy was replaced by Hell in a Cell as the annual October PPV; however, after eight years, No Mercy was reinstated in 2016 as a SmackDown-exclusive PPV and it and that year's Hell in a Cell, which was Raw-exclusive, were both held in October that year.
 During this time in April 2011, the promotion ceased using its full name with "WWE" becoming an orphaned initialism.